 Members of Staff Responsible

-- We are all responsible for ensuring that each child remains, however the Designated Leads for Safeguarding are Mrs Kidd, Mrs Summerfield and Mrs Murray and they should be contacted regarding any safeguarding concern or incident.
-Mrs Summerfield and Mrs Musgrave is the also the Mental Health Lead for our school.
+- We are all responsible for ensuring that each child remains, however the Designated Leads for Safeguarding are Mrs Summerfield, Mrs Murray and Mrs Hughes.
+They should be contacted regarding any safeguarding concern or incident.
+Mrs Summerfield and Mrs Musgrave are also the Mental Health Leads for our school.
 All staff at the school have been trained in safeguarding procedures.

 We follow safeguarding procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.